-If it is not possible to protect against falling by utilising any of the foregoing solutions and a fall hazard exists then personal protective equipment needs to be considered.
+If it is not possible to protect against falling by utilising any of the foregoing solutions and a fall hazard exists, then personal protective equipment needs to be considered.

-Any personal fall protection must only be used if a risk assessment has shown that : -
+Any personal fall protection must only be used if a risk assessment has shown that: -

-- The work can be performed safely while using that system; - The use of other safer work equipment is not reasonably practicable;
+• The work can be performed safely while using that system.